Otimthomas/VIDLY-2/README.md

 http://localhost:3000/api/movies/:id DELETE: This URL will delete an existing movie

 http://localhost:3000/api/movies/:id PUT: This URL will update a movie with the specified id

+Rentals:
+http://localhost:3000/api/rentals GET: This URL will return all the rentals in the database

+http://localhost:3000/api/rentals/:id GET: This URL will return a particular rental in the database

+http://localhost:3000/api/movies POST: This URL will create a new rental using the customerId and movieId